mace-cream/clusterhowto/wiki/Guide_GFW.md

 an overseas account to download the vpn app.
 Recommended apps include *Potatso Lite* and *Shadowrocket*.
 The former has some limitations, for example, only browser is supported to use the proxy.
-The functionality of the latter is better but it requires purchase.
+The functionality of the latter is better but it requires purchase in App store of overseas.
+To buy *Shadowrocket* in such a case, you need an overseas account and an overseas credit card.

 V2ray How to
 ------------